timmy-schmid/MovieWebApp/README.md

 1. Consumed media

-We have abstracted most of the common elements such descriptions, artwork and genres into a new MetaData table system.
+We have abstracted most of the common elements such descriptions, artwork and genres into a MetaData table system.
 The primary Metadata table contains 3 fields:

 1. an ID field (which other tables use a FK)
 1. a MetaData type ID field (which maps to the MetaDataType table)